 - Cadet Cadre in charge of the section will open and secure hatch(es) with a plastic door stopper.
 Cadet cadre in charge will enter/exit the space, followed by MUGs under their command.
-Cadet cadre will designate one of his Squad Leaders to unsecure the hatch(es) upon successful maneuvering of all MUGS in that section. - 2.
-Designated entry/exit points will be outlined to each section for each individual training evolution/process.
+Cadet cadre will designate one of the training officers to unsecure the hatch(es) upon successful maneuvering of all MUGS in that section. - Designated entry/exit points will be outlined to each section for each individual training evolution/process.